 What is Dynamo Maths?

-It is an online platform that identifies and supports pupils with significant difficulties in number sense.
+It is an online platform that identifies and supports learners with significant difficulties in number sense.
 It combines a diagnostic assessment with a three-stage intervention programme.
 The system uses the NumberSenseMMR framework to break maths into manageable components.

 How does Dynamo Maths assess dyscalculia?